RosettaCommons/documentation/mg-modeler.md

 ENLARGE_H_LJ_WDEPTH   # standard (for RNA at least)
 ```

-More information derived from `src/core/scoring/magnesium/MgEnergy.cc`:
+More information on these terms is in header of `src/core/scoring/magnesium/MgEnergy.cc`:
 ```
 //
 // Enforces Mg(2+) to have 6 octahedrally coordinated ligands.